 - This pump is only intended for occasional use, not daily use.
 That means pumping a bottle for a night out with a babysitter, or to relieve engorgement.
 This disappointed parents who assumed they could use it for daily pumping.

 - Expensive.
 Parents probably assume this pump is intended for daily use because it is rather expensive compared to other mini electrics.

-There are several interesting breast pumps coming on the market in 2018—here’s a look at what’s new, and what’s next.
+There are several interesting breast pumps coming on the market in the coming year—here’s a look at what’s new, and what’s next.

-In a nutshell, we’ll be seeing more hands-free options in 2018.
-New pumps like the Willow, Babyation and Naya will be debuting in 2018.
+In a nutshell, we’ll be seeing more hands-free options.
+New pumps like the Willow, Babyation and Naya will be debuting soon.
 What do they have in common?
-They’re quieter, more discrete, app connected and (sorry to say) very expensive.
-Here is a preview:
+They’re quieter, more discrete, app connected and most are (sorry to say) very expensive.
+Here is a look: